 When Joy Nichols left the BBC programme Take It From Here with Jimmy Edwards, Cogan replaced her as the resident singer, performing many types of songs but, most successfully, upbeat ballads and novelty songs.

 In 1953 she was working on the song If I Had A Golden Umbrella and broke into a giggle while recording it.
-The people decided that they liked the sound, and that sound became her trademark style.
-In 1954 she had her first chart hit, a cover of Teresa Brewer's Bell Bottom Blues.
+The people decided that they liked the sound, and she was dubbed “The Girl With A Giggle In Her Voice”.

-She had many UK chart hits, some of which were covers of US hits, including some Rock & Roll flavoured ones as the 1950s progressed.
+Cogan’s chart career ran from 1954 to 1961 as she sang innumerable hits on the cusp of the rock era.
+She had many UK chart hits, some of which were covers of US hits, – including some Rock & Roll flavoured ones as the 1950s progressed.

-In 1965 EMI Records decided that they would not renew her contract with the company and requested that their newly hired young producer, David Gooch, produce an album of material which would bring the association to a conclusion.
+In 1965 EMI Records decided that they would not renew her contract with the company and requested that their newly hired young producer, David Gooch, produce an album of material that would bring the association to a conclusion.

 Cogan had wanted to make an entire album of Beatles material, but EMI felt that that was unsuitable since there were a number of other similar recordings available at the time.

 Cynthia Lennon became convinced that Alma and John were lovers.
 “I could see the sexual tension between them,” she recalled, “and how outrageously she flirted with him.
 But I had no real grounds for suspicion . . . just a strong gut feeling.”